idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     data IO a -- description of an I/O operation returning a value of type a

-We’ll leave the definition of ``IO`` abstract, but effectively it describes what the I/O operations to be executed are, rather than how to execute them.
+We'll leave the definition of ``IO`` abstract, but effectively it describes what the I/O operations to be executed are, rather than how to execute them.
 The resulting operations are executed externally, by the runtime system.
-We’ve already seen one I/O program:
+We've already seen one I/O program:

 .. code-block:: idris